jaaaco/mysql-s3-backup-restore/readme.md

 # Cron mode

-Default mode, container will make backups according to CRON_SCHEDULE
+Default mode, container will make backups according to CRON_SCHEDULE env variable.

 # Wait mode

 In this mode cron is disabled, you may make backups / restores with docker exec (see below).
+To enable wait mode add command: /wait to your composition.

 # Backup command